 Next, consider the plant production technology with constraints imposed on it.
 We consider two types of policy.
 The first type constrains how a particular plant technology can be operated.
-The second type constrains the choice of the production units that can be operated.
-For sure, a number of other types of policy have a similar effect, but they are not considered by Parente and Prescott (2000).14
+The second type constrains the choice of which plant technologies can be operated.
+Certainly, these are not the only type of constraints that will affect a country's TFP.
+A number of other types of policy have a similar effect.

-The first type constrains how a given technology is operated.
+The first type of policy constrains how a given technology is operated.
 A policy that gives rise to this type of constraint is a work rule, which dictates the minimum number of workers or machines needed to operate a plant technology.
-In particular, suppose constraints are such that the input to a b = (k,n,y) type plant must be $\phi_K k_b$ and $\phi_N n_b$ for all plant types where φ_K and φ_N exceed one.
+In particular, suppose constraints are such that the input to a b = (k,n,y) type plant must be $\phi_K k_b$ and $\phi_N n_b$ for all plant types where $\phi_K$ and $\phi_N$ each exceed one.
 This implies that a particular technology, if operated, must be operated with excessive capital and labor.
-With these constraints, the aggregate production function is where $E_s \equiv \phi_k^{-\theta} \phi_k^{\theta-1}$.
+With these constraints, the aggregate production function is where $E_s \equiv \phi_K^{-\theta} \phi_N^{\theta-1}$ .
 This is the aggregate production function used in Section 2.
 If the nature of the constraints were to double the capital and labor requirements, then the efficiency measure would be one-half.
-If the nature of constraints is to quadruple both the capital and labor requirements, then the efficiency measure would be one-fourth.
+If the nature of the constraints is to quadruple both the capital and labor requirements, then the efficiency measure would be one-fourth.

-(3.7) $$Y = \phi_N^{\theta-1} \phi_K^{-\theta} A \quad K^{\theta} N^{1-\theta} = E_s A \quad K^{\theta} N^{1-\theta},$$
+$$(3.7) Y = E_s A K^{\theta} N^{1-\theta},$$

-14 For example, Schmitz (2001) suggests a mapping of government subsidies to state-owned enterprises and aggregate efficiency.
+&lt;sup>17 For example, Schmitz (2001) suggests a mapping from government subsidies to state-owned enterprises to aggregate efficiency.

-The second type of policy constrains the choice of the production units that can be operated.
-This type of constraint can map into the efficiency parameter of an aggregate production with a composite capital stock made up of both physical and intangible components.
+The second type of policy constrains the choice of which plant technologies can be operated.
+This type of constraint maps into the efficiency parameter of an aggregate production function with a composite capital stock made up of both physical and intangible components.
 Any policy that serves to increase the amount of resources the production unit must spend in order to adopt a better technology is a constraint of this nature.
 Such policies and practices take the form of regulation, bribes, and even severance packages to factor suppliers whose services are eliminated or reduced when a switch to a more productive technology is made.
 In some instances, the policy is in the form of a law that specifically prohibits the use of a particular technology.
-The empirical evidence suggests that this second type of constraint is more prevalent than the first.15
+The empirical evidence suggests that this second type of constraint is more prevalent than the first.